Questions about purchasing bicycles and parts

 If you can afford to wait for all your stuff, if you can afford to buy in advance, if you can afford to take chances with misfitting product, if you can be bothered fitting all your stuff yourself, then perhaps the LBS isn't for you.
 You have the flexibility to decide for yourself, you aren't in Communist Russia.

 I don't think I'm patient enough to wait for the current place I'm buying from if they were missing a mechanic and salesperson from their staff.
 They are a shopfront, and those things cost time and money.
 You're entitled to think it's BS; perhaps you need to build better relationships to get better discounts.
 They can move if they know you will buy your next 3 bikes from them.
 Are you buying your bikes from them?
 Servicing?
-Maybe they know you're an internet soulmate with no shop loyalty?
+Maybe they know you're an internet !!
+BAN ME NOW FOR SWEARING !! with no shop loyalty?

 These places DO NOT compete on price.